Bardolph-Automation-Inc/bardolph/docs/language.rst

 is designed to support graceful cutoff of a script's execution.
 For ambient interior lighting, this is expected to be a common use case.

-To repeat a loop a given number of times
+To repeat a loop a given number of times:

 .. code-block:: lightbulb